Talking about sculpture at the opening night of OmenaArt Foundation’s TOP CHARITY Exhibition, Wilánow Palace, Warsaw, April 2025

 Art is in the DNA of Isabel de Vasconcellos.
 A curator, writer and cultural producer, she has over 20 years experience working with some of the world’s top artists, galleries and museums.

 Born in Lisbon, she grew up in London and Brussels, returning to the UK to read Modern History and French at Oxford University.
-The grand-daughter of Portuguese painter Gustavo de Vasconcellos, she pursued the family path, taking an M.A. in Post-War and Contemporary Art at Sotheby’s Institute in London before joining White Cube as Artist and Museums Liaison at the height of the Young British Artist boom.
+The grand-daughter of painter Gustavo de Vasconcellos, she followed the family path, taking an M.A. in Post-War and Contemporary Art at Sotheby’s Institute in London before joining White Cube as Artist and Museums Liaison at the height of the Young British Artist boom.

 On graduating from her M.A., Isabel collaborated with Tony Godfrey on the writing of Conceptual Art for Phaidon Press’s Art & Ideas series, and she has since written widely on sculpture, painting, photography and design.
 In 2016, her expertise in public art led the Mayor of London to commission her to write Fourth Plinth: How London Created the Smallest Sculpture Park in the World.